rebots-online/GeneralXiangChineseChess/docs/checklists/CHECKLIST-GeneralXiang-Wed01may2025-10h00.md

 7. ✅ Test production build thoroughly
 8. ✅ Deploy to production environment

+## Infrastructure Issues to Resolve

+1. [ ] Set up MCP servers for hybrid Knowledge Graph in Windows environment
+2. [ ] Fix Jami integration for online multiplayer
+3. [ ] Fix sidepanel load/save game functionality
+4. [ ] Implement proper error handling for network operations

 ## Production Build Completed - May 1, 2025

 The production build has been successfully completed with the following achievements:

 1. Created an optimized version of the InteractiveBoard component with memoization and performance improvements
+2. Fixed board rendering issues (palace size, board dimensions)
+3. Implemented proper sound module integration
-2. Set up environment variables for development and production
+4. Set up environment variables for development and production
-3. Configured Next.js for production with security headers and optimizations
+5. Configured Next.js for production with security headers and optimizations
-4. Created a GitHub Actions workflow for CI/CD
+6. Created a GitHub Actions workflow for CI/CD
-5. Set up testing infrastructure with Jest
+7. Set up testing infrastructure with Jest
-6. Created a Dockerfile for containerized deployment
+8. Created a Dockerfile for containerized deployment
-7. Updated the README with comprehensive documentation
+9. Updated the README with comprehensive documentation
-8. Successfully built the application for production
+10. Successfully built the application for production

 ### Next Steps

+1. Set up MCP servers for hybrid Knowledge Graph in Windows environment
+2. Fix Jami integration for online multiplayer
+3. Fix sidepanel load/save game functionality
-1. Continue implementing integration tests for UI components
+4. Continue implementing integration tests for UI components
-2. Add end-to-end tests for game flow
+5. Add end-to-end tests for game flow
-3. Test multiplayer functionality
-4. Perform cross-browser testing
+6. Perform cross-browser testing
-5. Test on various device sizes
+7. Test on various device sizes

 ## Legend
 - [✅] = Completed and tested